loitd/loitd.github.io/_posts/2020-12-04-jekyll-how-to-add-new-post-types.md

 layout: cheatsheet
 title: Markdown Cheatsheet
 ---

-This is a complete Markdown cheatsheet.
-Press Control+F to speedup your findings.
+This is a complete cheatsheet
 ```

 ## Step 5: Modify project configuration